4teamwork/ftw.dashboard.portlets.favourites/README.txt

 Introduction
 ============

-The ftw.dashboard.portlets.favourites paket, implements a Favourite Portlet as well as the site action "addToFavourites",wich add the current page to your favourites
+The ftw.dashboard.portlets.favourites paket, implements a Favourite Portlet wich list the favorites.

 How to use ftw.dashboard.portlets.favourites
 ============================================